'Doctor Who' Showrunner Steven Moffat Had No Idea 13 Would Be A Woman

 In the meantime, Jodie Whittaker has confirmed that Chris Chibnall had every intention to cast her in the lead role in Doctor Who.
 Whittaker shared that Chibnall had suggested she should audition for the role “earlier this year” and she didn’t need to be persuaded to do it.

 Steven Moffat has yet to make an actual comment on Jodie Whittaker’s casting as 13 but it looks like the actress is already in good company.
-Whittaker states that she is “mates with a trio of Doctors”, who are Chris Eccleston, David Tennant and Matt Smith.
+Whittaker states that she is “mates with a trio of Doctors,” who are Chris Eccleston, David Tennant, and Matt Smith.
 The former Black Mirror star also mentioned that she knows David Bradley, who will take over for the late William Hartnell as the First Doctor in this year’s Christmas special.

 The air date for the next season of Doctor Who has not yet been announced.
 Peter Capaldi will return as 12 in the Christmas Special, which is scheduled to premiere on December 25.